 The Internet of Things has a huge number of applications, and the World is moving towards it.
-Right from application at Home to application in Medical and Engineering Industry.
+Right from application at Home to application in the Medical and the Engineering Industry.
 The Internet of Things Project has broadly three steps viz.
 Data Collection, Data Transfer, and Decision Making.

-We can understand these steps with a help of an example of an overhead tank on a building.
+We can understand these steps with the help of an example of an overhead tank on a building.
 Sensors are installed in the overhead tank to check water levels regularly.
 Now when the water level is low, the sensor installed senses the level (Step 1- Data Collection) and sends these data to control Panel via Internet or wired connections (Step 2- Data Transfer).
-The control panel then analyses the data and then sends signal to actuate the pump (Step 3- Decision Making), and the tank starts filling.
+The control panel then analyses the data and then sends a signal to actuate the pump (Step 3- Decision Making), and the tank starts filling.

 When the tank is filled, the sensor sends the signal and the steps repeat which stops the pump and the process is complete.

-In the past few years, many Countries across the world have understood the need to shift to generation of electricity through renewable means especially Solar and Wind Energy.
+In the past few years, many countries across the world have understood the need to shift to the generation of electricity through renewable means especially Solar and Wind Energy.
 India has been one of the major players in this shift of electricity generation method.
 The major drawback these renewable energy generation plants possess is its heavy dependency on the weather conditions.
 Here is where the IoT can come and help in smoothing the edges.
-The IoT can help read data viz. temperature, humidity, wind speed, etc. using sensors, and storing them and then this data can be used to predict weather conditions which in turn can help in prediction energy generation.
+The IoT can help read data viz. temperature, humidity, wind speed, etc. using sensors and storing them and then this data can be used to predict weather conditions which in turn can help in prediction energy generation.

-Power Transmission requires huge amount of regular visits to check health of transmission towers and devices which is spread across large areas of land.
+Power Transmission requires a huge amount of regular visits to check the health of transmission towers and devices which is spread across large areas of land.
 As on our quest to provide electricity to each and every household in remotest of areas, the challenge lies in the power transmission.
 The regular manual visits make it more challenging.
 IoT can help track the transmission devices, and weather conditions in remote areas which can damage the towers.
-The online system will detect the problem in real time and the problem can be attended at the earliest.
+The online system will detect the problem in real-time and the problem can be attended at the earliest.

-With the usage of IoT, now even the user can save cost on their monthly consumption of electricity.
-Smart lighting systems help switch on the light, when the person is in the room, and it automatically switches off when one leaves.
+With the usage of IoT, now even the user can save costs on their monthly consumption of electricity.
+Smart lighting systems help switch on the light when the person is in the room, and it automatically switches off when one leaves.
 This is possible using Infrared Sensors, which monitors movement in the room.
 Smart Appliances like Smart TV, Smart AC is available which can be controlled over the internet using an Application on the portable devices.